 Military Student Programs

-Transferring GI Bill to Spouse or Dependents
+Can The GI Bill Transfer to Spouses or Family?

 If you an active duty servicemember eligible for GI Bill ® education benefits, the Post-9/11 GI Bill may allow you to transfer your benefits to your spouse or dependents.
 The transfer program was created to help mid-career servicemembers remain active when they are needed while allowing them to take advantage of their full GI Benefits.
 (That’s why a member of the armed forces is required to still be in the military to be eligible.)